alifirhas/cmdk-revision/src/520-535/523-Evolve-again.md

 After there was no problem with his own safety, Roy heaved a sigh of relief and began to try to explore this void.

-In fact, because the devil children scattered in the high-level heaven are related to Roy himself, this is a system creation after all, and the attribute definition given by Roy can't even completely erase the isolation of the void.
+In fact, because the devil children scattered in the High Heaven are related to Roy himself, this is a system creation after all, and the attribute definition given by Roy can't even completely erase the isolation of the void.
 Tt is only possible Because he is in the depths of the void, this connection has become very weak now.

 Although it is weak, it also means that Roy still holds the coordinates of the material world.
-As long as he finds a way to walk in the void and find a place closer to the material world, he can sacrifice a demon child to let the demon The child exchanges his position with his own, so that he can return to the material world.
+As long as he finds a way to walk in the void and find a place closer to the material world, he can sacrifice an Imp to let exchanges Imp position with his own, so that he can return to the material world.

 This is the way to escape from the void.
 In fact, it is not just him, other people who have been exiled to the void can also return through a similar method.
 Of course, the premise is that they can also have a way to hold the void like Roy.
 Having the ability to Fight Erosion and the ability to "swim" from the depths of the void back to the fringes of the material world with the loss of all senses...